-It is important t hat you check with the doctor on the appropriateness of I treatment or supplement, and if it is permissible, what or views as appropriate before buying or using any such products.
+It is important that you check with the doctor on the appropriateness of using any natural treatment or supplement, and if it is permissible, what dosage the doctor views as appropriate before buying or using any such products.

 In April 1989, asked by the girls' softball coach to demonstrate a slide (I had played softball in high school and college), I spent an afternoon practicing and banged my head on the gym floor.
 I was 27 years old at the time, living at home with my parents, recently engaged to the love of my life.
 My family physician told me to rest, but I was suffering migraines and was very tired.